Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Can AI replace suppliers' primary data?

-No. AI reduces dependence but does not eliminate the need for primary data.
-However, it enables progress even when direct information is insufficient.
+No. AI reduces the dependence, but does not eliminate the need for primary data.
+It allows progress even when direct information is insufficient.

-Do auditors accept the use of AI in Scope 3 calculation?
+Do auditors accept the use of AI to calculate Scope 3?

-Yes, as long as there is traceability, documentation, and methodological justification.
+Yes, provided there is traceability, documentation and methodological justification.

-Which sectors benefit most from AI in Scope 3?
+Which sectors benefit most from using AI to calculate Scope 3?

 Paula Otero